Malaysian citizens generally do not need a visa to visit Indonesia for short stays.

 - What types of visas are available for Malaysian citizens traveling to Indonesia?

-Malaysian travelers can apply for visas such as the Visa on Arrival (VOA), Tourist Single-Entry Visa, or other visas (e.g., Work Visa or Study Visa) depending on the purpose and duration of their stay.
+Malaysian travelers can apply for various visas such as the Visa on Arrival (VOA), Tourist Single-Entry Visa, or other visas (e.g., Work and Tour Visa or Family Visa) depending on the purpose and duration of their stay.

 - What requirements must be met for a Visa on Arrival (VOA)?